Freezing-In Gravitational Waves: Details on the evaluation of the phase space integrals

 We have used the identity $\nB(p'_2)\nB(q^0-p'_2)=\nB(q^0)\,[1+\nB(p'_2) +\nB(q^0-p'_2)]$ which is useful for treating the $p'_2$ integration analytically.\footnote{The matrix element squared depends on $p'_2$ as function of $q^0-2p'_2$.
 It thus has a reflection symmetry around $p'_2=q^0/2$, which is the midpoint of the $p'_2$ integration range.
 We can then reflect the $\nB(q^0-p'_2)$ into an $\nB(p'_2)$ leaving the matrix element unchanged, further simplifying the integration.} Carrying out the integration we find:

 Note that the result of the integration is positive, though this might not appear obvious from this expression.
 For large momenta, $k\gg T$, Eq.~\eqref{expl2d} asymptotes to

 This result can be extracted by noting that in this asymptotic regime, $\nB(q^0)\approx e^{-q^0/T}$.
 This sharp exponential cutoff ensures that only the $q^0\approx k$ and $2k-q^0<q<q^0$ ($q\approx k$) ranges dominate the integral.
-Expanding the integrand for $q^0-k\ll k$ and $q-k\ll k$ and then performing the integral we recover Eq.~\eqref{asymptotic}.
-We note that the form given in Eq.~\eqref{asymptotic}, while valid for $k\gg T$, approximates the numerical results shown in \Fig{fig_phi_functions} at better than 30\% accuracy for $k>T$.
+Expanding the integrand for $q^0-k\ll k$ and $q-k\ll k$ and then performing the integral we recover \Eq{asymptotic}.
+We note that the form given in \Eq{asymptotic}, while valid for $k\gg T$, approximates the numerical results shown in \Fig{fig_phi_functions} at better than 30\% accuracy for $k>T$.